 To learn more Stretches for the Lower Back, watch this VIDEO.

 JOI has a dedicated spine center to help.
 The Spine Center has specially trained spinal clinicians with a vast array of treatment options for sciatica, low back, and hip pain.
 If the exercises do not help or your pain increases, STOP immediately and consult a medical professional.

 Initial treatments may include laser and manual therapy or massage to help calm the acute pain.
 When the pain is controlled, advancement with functional mobilization and core strengthening will be implemented.
 The final phase will be education on an effective home program to maintain the progress gained with treatment.

 If you want to learn more about low back pain, go to https://www.joionline.net/trending/content/low-back-pain

-JOI Rehab and MD's are now offering Telemedicine or Virtual Visits.
+We are offering innovative options in light of the COVID-19 Pandemic.
 To learn more, please read more: Telemedicine.
 If you need orthopedic medical treatment but want to stay in the safety of your own home, this is a great option for you.
-Click the banner below or call JOI-2000 to make an appointment.

 To schedule an appointment with an orthopedic spine specialist, please schedule online, call JOI-2000 or click below.